Lee Mack: Career

 Mack first came to prominence by winning So You Think You're Funny at the 1995 Edinburgh Festival Fringe.
 Five years later at the festival, he was nominated for the Perrier Award Main Prize for his sketch comedy show, Lee Mack's New Bits, with Catherine Tate and Dan Antopolski.
 Since then, Mack has played the part of Graham, the security guard in the original radio version of The Mighty Boosh, and also has his own radio show on BBC Radio 2 called The Lee Mack Show, which features varying celebrities co-hosting the show.

 Television

 Mack was a cast member for ITV's The Sketch Show in 2001 to 2004, and featured in the American show of the same name.

 In 2005, Mack presented They Think It's All Over, a sports-based comedy panel game, formerly presented by Nick Hancock; it proved to be the show's final series.
 In 2007 he appeared on TV Heaven, Telly Hell.

 His first sitcom, Not Going Out for BBC One with Tim Vine (in which he plays Lee, the leading man), premiered on 6 October 2006.
-The show has since returned for eleven more seasons, the most recent airing in 2025.
+The show has since returned for 14 seasons, the most recent airing in 2025.
 The show has won a Rose d'Or and RTS Award.